 Northside School District covers a vast area of approximately 355 square miles.
 We provide transportation for our students most efficiently by utilizing a multiple bus station concept.

 This reduces "deadhead mileage" which is the distance from each bus facility to the first student pick up location and from the last student drop off back to the bus facility.
 We receive no state funding for deadhead mileage.

 By dispatching buses from five different bus station locations, we significantly reduce district-wide per-mile operational costs.

 At the elementary school level, schools are organized into clusters.
 It is possible that space may not be available at the assigned campus.
 Please contact the individual schools for registration information.
 In the event space is not available, the student will receive transportation to a nearby, designated cluster campus.
 At middle and high schools, any campuses closed to enrollment (capped) will be indicated on the school assignment information pages (results of a search by address).

 TRANSFER SCHOOL ASSIGNMENT INFORMATION

-You may contact the Office of Pupil Personnel at (210) 397-8695 or review the Student-Parent Handbook sections titled Intradistrict Transfers and Continued Enrollment (page D-6) for District policy information regarding transfers
+You may contact the Office of Student Advocacy and School Choice at (210) 397-8695 or review the Student-Parent Handbook sections titled Intradistrict Transfers and Continued Enrollment (page D-6) for District policy information regarding transfers

 Northside School District provides transportation students that reside within the NISD boundaries and lives more than two miles away from their assigned home campus or for which there is a certified hazardous situation noted in compliance with TEC, Section 42.155.
 Hazardous areas are exempt this provision but are annually reviewed for accessible walk-ways.